Promo code SPRING2022 will be automatically applied at checkout!

 • Pale skin

 Now that we've taken a look at the signs and symptoms, we're sure you're wondering what causes them.
-Is it unhealthy food choices?
+Are they unhealthy food choices?
 What about your routine and lifestyle choices?
-Does medication affect your levels too?
+Does medication affect your levels, too?
 It can be challenging to keep track of everything going into your body.
-Still, an easy way to do this is to get a continuous glucose monitor to see what your body is reacting to in real-time.
+Still, an easy way to do this is to get a continuous glucose monitor to see what your body is reacting to 24/7.
 In the meantime, here are some of the most common causes of the condition to focus on:

 Reactive Hypoglycemia and Pre-diabetes